Community Documentation

 6. Clear data from the cache tables.
 These are unnecessary for transfer and cause confusion when tidying up the data.
 The devel module and admin menu module contain links to do this easily, otherwise visit www.example.com/admin/settings/performance and click the "Clear cached data" button at the bottom of the page.

 • In MySQL Administrator, first connect giving your password, then choose "Backup" on the left, choose the database you want to save from the "Databases" list, click on the big arrow.
 This will move the database name into the "Backup content" rectangle on the right.
 Then click on the "Start backup" button in the right bottom corner.
-Choose the folder you want to save it into, playing with the path bar on the top and the "Folders" list on the left.
+Choose the folder you want to save it in, playing with the path bar on the top and the "Folders" list on the left.
 Then click the "OK" button.

 8. If your old site is public (on the web), consider setting your site on line: Administer → Site maintenance, choose "On line".
 Of course, all the modifications made on the old server from now on (readers' comments, forums posts, etc.) will be lost.
 Therefore, if you set back your old website on line and if it's public (on the web), consider blocking new comments to avoid users frustrations: Administer → Permissions.

 9. Copy the whole Drupal code – core, modules, themes, and download them if necessary or, better, transfer them directly to the new server.
-You could choose to use new copies instead on the new site.
+You could choose to use new copies instead of the new site.

 10. Copy the files directory and any similar directories (such as image galleries) and download them if necessary, or, better, transfer them directly to the new server.